RaviTambade/TFLJAVA/notes/multithreading.md

 }
 ```

-💡 **Mentor tip:** Run this, and students will complain it’s slow.
+💡 **tip:** Run this, and students will complain it’s slow.
 This creates *emotional buy-in* for why concurrency matters.

 ### **2. First Taste of Multithreading**